JAM Angola – Established 1991

 Since 2011, JAM’s intervention has been growing rapidly.
 We now provide food for up to 500,000 people daily as a result of WFP Support

-Current programme interventions include, school feeding, relief feeding and development feeding
+Current program interventions include, school feeding, relief feeding and development feeding

 - General Food Distribution: Food parcels are distributed to severely food insecure households and include the Blanket Supplementary Feeding Programme, which are child focused and intended to reduce malnutrition in children under five.